1997 Queensland Cup

-The 1997 Queensland Cup season was the 2nd season of Queensland's top-level statewide rugby league competition.
+The 1997 Queensland Cup season was the 2nd season of top-level statewide rugby league competition in Queensland, Australia.

 The competition, then known as the Channel Nine Queensland Cup for sponsorship purposes, was contested by fourteen teams over a 23-week-long season (including finals) which was eventually won by the Redcliffe Dolphins, who defeated the Easts Tigers 18–16 in the Grand Final at Suncorp Stadium.

 Teams

 The number of teams in the Queensland Cup was reduced from 16 to 14 teams in 1997.
 The Burleigh Bears joined the competition, becoming the first Gold Coast-based side, while the Bundaberg Grizzlies, Mackay Sea Eagles and Sunshine Coast Falcons all withdrew.